vesoft-inc/nebula/docs/how-to-contribute.md

 ### Step 9: Get a code review

 Once your pull request has been opened, it will be assigned to at least two reviewers.
-Those reviewers will do a thorough code review to ensure that the changes meet the repository's contributing guidelines and other quality standards.
+Those reviewers will do a thorough code review to ensure the changes meet the repository's contributing guidelines and other quality standards.